Sensyne Health (LON:SENS) Shares Gap Up to $106.00

 Sensyne Health PLC (LON:SENS) gapped up before the market opened on Monday .
 The stock had previously closed at $106.00, but opened at $114.76.
 Sensyne Health shares last traded at $109.00, with a volume of 362,346 shares trading hands.

-Separately, Peel Hunt restated a “buy” rating on shares of Sensyne Health in a research note on Thursday, July 2nd.
+Separately, Peel Hunt reiterated a “buy” rating on shares of Sensyne Health in a research report on Thursday, July 2nd.

 The company has a quick ratio of 4.27, a current ratio of 4.27 and a debt-to-equity ratio of 4.81.
 The firm’s 50-day simple moving average is GBX 76.85 and its 200 day simple moving average is GBX 50.87.
 The stock has a market capitalization of $83.57 million and a P/E ratio of -6.18.